 Early puberty is associated with early pregnancy, smoking, alcohol abuse, drug use, aggressive behavior, and poor academic performance.

 Thus, clarify what factors can influence the timing of puberty is important.

-In a review recently published in Annual Review of Public Health, scientists summarized how food intake may influence the puberty onset.
+In a review published in the Annual Review of Public Health, scientists summarized how food intake may influence the puberty onset.